Lassejep/jmux/README.md

 You will have to manually switch to the tmux session after loading it.

 ## Dependencies
+### Required
 - Python 3.11 or newer
 - Tmux 3.4 or newer

+### Optional
+- Pytest 8.3.3 or newer
+- Pytest-mock 3.14.0 or newer

 ## TODO
-- [ ] Fix bug where new panes created clear
+- [ ] Fix bug where the program doesn't recognize already running tmux session.
 - [ ] Add the ability to delete saved sessions
 - [ ] Add the ability to rename saved sessions
 - [ ] Create a small GUI for the program